-Today’s post was written by Russell Dyer, vice president and global head of communications at Mondelēz International.
+Today’s post was written by Anurag Seth, vice president and global head of Talent Transformation, TopGear, and Business Continuity at Wipro.

-The post Mondelēz International engages and inspires global workforce with Yammer appeared first on Office Blogs.
+The post Wipro drives innovation and encourages social learning through Yammer appeared first on Office Blogs.